API-Beast/AI-Kingdoms/Brainstorming/Abillities.md

 	- Requires 6 Intrigue.
 - **Foreign Customs**: Improved chances during encounters with foreign characters.
 	- Requires 6 Charisma and Scholar 1.
-- **Seductive**: Character can seduce characters of the opposite gender.
+- **Seduction**: Character can seduce characters of the opposite gender.
 Cost depends on level.
   - Requires 6 Charisma.

 Personality
 ===========
-- **Inspiration**: Chance of special events that raise the moral of allied troops or local population.
+- **Inspiration**: Chance of special events that raise the moral of allied troops or local population. +X Charisma.
-- **Intimidation**: Chance of special events that lower the moral of opposing troops or local population.
+- **Intimidation**: Chance of special events that lower the moral of opposing troops or local population. +X Charisma.

 General
 =======
 - **Street Smarts**: More respect from other characters with the same trait.
 - **Scholar**: More respect from other characters with the same trait.
+- **Socializer**: Increased chance to make friends.